Vehicle Examination: Paint, Glass, Tyre, Headlight Filament

 The examiner must also consider alternative hypotheses.
 A bulb that was switched on briefly before the crash and then off will have a partially cooled filament; the oxide layer may be thinner than in a fully on state, and the deformation may be less pronounced.
 Vibration-induced fatigue failure (a coiled-coil filament that has already developed a fatigue crack) produces a fracture that mimics a cold-impact failure even if the bulb was on, because the fatigue crack propagates at a stress concentration without gross deformation.
 These alternative hypotheses should be addressed in the expert report.

 Jurisdictional use.
-In the US, NHTSA crash investigation protocols and SAE J1455 reference filament analysis as a standard component of headlight examination.
+In the US, NHTSA crash investigation protocols reference filament analysis as a standard component of headlight examination.
 The FBI laboratory and state crime laboratories in California, Texas, and New York have accepted filament analysis testimony in hit-and-run prosecutions.
 In the UK, the FCIN and CPS guidance identify hot-vs-cold filament analysis as standard practice in fatal collision investigations; it has been presented in Crown Court proceedings since the 1990s.
 In India, CFSL regional labs perform filament examination for Motor Vehicles Act prosecutions; the BNS 2023 § 106 charge (causing death by negligence) routinely involves vehicle-condition evidence including headlight status.
 In Australia, State Police forensic vehicle examination units (New South Wales, Victoria) and the ANZFSS guidelines cover filament examination as part of the collision-reconstruction package.

 Tyre impressions left at a collision or hit-and-run scene are examined at two levels: class characteristics and individual characteristics, following the same framework used for footwear impressions.